 - Epstein-Barr syndrome

 - Protect the eyes that cannot be closed by using prescribed lubricating eye drops during the day and at night apply an eye ointment to make the eye moist prevent long-term damage.
-Cover the eyes with an eye patch to prevent scratching or getting poked.
+Generally, cover the eyes with an eye patch to prevent scratching or getting poked.

 - Apply moist heat on the affected area.
 Soak a clean face towel in hot water as hot that can be tolerated and place on the face to lessen the pain and the discomforts.
 It also relieves tension and restful sleeping.
-Another alternative is using a heating pad set in low setting or a heated gel pack to lessen swelling and the pain.
+In addition, another alternative is using a heating pad set in low setting or a heated gel pack to lessen swelling and the pain.

 - Massage the affected area with the help of a massage therapist to lessen the pain and the discomforts.
-Massaging the whole body lessen the inflammation, stress and anxiety and proper functioning of the immune system.
+In addition, massaging the whole body lessen the inflammation, stress and anxiety and proper functioning of the immune system.

 - Over-the-counter pain medications to lessen the pain and the inflammation.

-- Prescribed corticosteroids to lessen pain and other symptoms of the condition.
+- Use corticosteroids to lessen pain and other symptoms of the condition.

 - Prescribed antiviral medications to lessen severe symptoms of Bell’s palsy.